lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 Daily:

 - For the equivalent of 1 day per week I participate in my main team’s Agile rituals.
 - I try hard to code for at least 1 hour per day.
 That’s been elusive lately, but sometimes I’ve been able to code for 4 or even 6 hours in a day.
-It depends on need - for example, tto provide the team examples of code written using TDD looks like, or to polish our authentication and globalization schemes.
+It depends on need - for example, to provide the team examples of TDD'd code looks like, or to polish our authentication and globalization schemes.
 - I spend ~2 hours per day reviewing code, talking strategic adjustments, pair programming, inspecting SonarQube for technical debt, having system design, pipeline planning, or architectural discussions, or doing other things related to the core product I work on.

 After that it’s easier to talk about weekly: